Study Within Columbia's Graduate and Professional Schools

 Graduate and Professional Schools

 A limited number of courses in Columbia’s graduate and professional schools are open to undergraduates.
-Undergraduates may take a maximum of two courses (6 points) for elective credit in professional courses toward the 124 points necessary for their degree.
+Undergraduates may take a maximum of four courses for elective credit in professional courses toward the 124 points necessary for their degree.
+Graduate classes approved by the major department for credit toward the major will not count against this limit.
 Those students who wish to take a graduate or professional course and not count it toward the 124 points necessary for the undergraduate degree should review this option with their respective GS advisors.
-In addition, the following Columbia graduate and professional schools offer undergraduate level courses specifically designed for undergraduate students, for which no cross-registration process is needed: School of the Arts, School of Journalism, and Mailman School of Public Health.
+In addition, the following Columbia graduate and professional schools offer undergraduate-level courses specifically designed for undergraduate students, for which no cross-registration process is needed: School of the Arts, School of Journalism, and Mailman School of Public Health.

 In every instance of cross-registration in one of the graduate or professional schools, GS students must complete the Cross-registration Petition to be approved by the appropriate offices.
-Following is a list of schools that allow undergraduates to register for courses and their policies regarding enrollment of GS students.
-Students interested in cross-registering into a school not on this list should consult their GS advisors.
+Back to top

 Cross-Registration Policies